dd9jn/rfc4880bis/crypto-refresh.md

 The body of this packet consists of:

 - A one-octet version number.
-  The current version is 3.
+  The currently defined versions are 3 and 5.

 - A one-octet signature type.
   Signature types are described in {{signature-types}}.